WikiTeq/wikiteq-migration/README.md

 `0 1 * * *` - Dump the databases
 `0 4 * * *` - Upload the images to S3
 `0 5 * * *` - Copy the databases to S3

+## Running the stack to back up more than one wiki

+* Clone & configure the stack copy to run for the first wiki.
+This first instance of the stack will be responsible for backing up all the databases and the first wiki images volume.
+* Clone a second copy of the stack and enable just the `rclone-images` profile.
+This second instance will be responsible for backing up the second wiki images volume.
+Optionally configure `CRON_UPLOAD_IMAGES` to run at a different time.